 Life (2009)

-Life does not always get the credit it deserves.
+Life does not always surface with a clean IMDb number in the way some others do, but BBC and critic retrospectives consistently place it alongside Frozen Planet and Planet Earth at the very top of his output.
 It takes the Planet Earth format and pushes it further into animal behaviour, dedicating each of its ten episodes to a different group of species.
-The result is some of the most extraordinary predator and prey sequences ever filmed.
+Some of the predator and prey sequences are among the most extraordinary ever filmed.
 Available on BBC iPlayer and Netflix Ireland.

 The Private Life of Plants (1995)